laravel/docs/requests.md

 <a name="accessing-the-request"></a>
 ## Accessing The Request

-To obtain an instance of the current HTTP request via dependency injection, you should type-hint the `Illuminate\Http\Request` class on your route callback or controller method.
+To obtain an instance of the current HTTP request via dependency injection, you should type-hint the `Illuminate\Http\Request` class on your route closure or controller method.
 The incoming request instance will automatically be injected by the Laravel [service container](/docs/{{version}}/container):

     <?php